214254151/python-intro-notes/README.md

 char = chr(65)   # char will be 'A'
 ```
 #### In Python, some operations might not work as intended if you mix incompatible data types, so typecasting can be a useful tool to manage data effectively.

+## Datatypes:

+Python is a dynamically-typed language, which means that you don't need to declare the data type of a variable explicitly.
+Python infers the data type based on the value assigned to the variable.
+Python supports a wide range of data types, including:

+1. Integers	 These represent numbers in an unlimited range.
+This is only limited by a machine’s
+ memory.
+2. Booleans	 Evaluate to ‘True or False’, 1 or 0 respectively.
+3. Floating point numbers	 Floating-point numbers represent double-precision numbers.
+4. Complex numbers	 Complex numbers represent numbers as a pair of double-precision numbers.
+5. Strings	 A sequence of Unicode characters e.g. a word or a sentence that can be             manipulated.